RatInABox-Lab/RatInABox/README.md

 <img src=".images/readme/motion.gif" width=600>

 #### Wall repelling
-Under the random motion policy, walls in the environment mildly "repel" the agent.
-Coupled with the finite turning speed this replicates an effect (known as thigmotaxis, sometimes linked to anxiety) where the agent is biased to over-explore near walls and corners (as shown in these heatmaps) matching real rodent behaviour.
+Under the random motion policy, walls in the environment mildly "repel" the `Agent`.
+Coupled with the finite turning speed this replicates an effect (known as thigmotaxis, sometimes linked to anxiety) where the `Agent` is biased to over-explore near walls and corners (as shown in these heatmaps) matching real rodent behaviour.
 It can be turned up or down with the `thigmotaxis` parameter.
 ```python
 Αgent.thigmotaxis = 0.8 #1 = high thigmotaxis (left plot), 0 = low (right)
 ```